LCC-CIT/CS233JS-CourseMaterials/CS233JS_References.md

 # Useful Links and References

-### for CS233JS, Beginning Programming: JavaScript
+### for CS233JS, Intermediate Programming: JavaScript

 ------